Nutritional Info

 *If using frozen cauliflower, prepare according to package directions.
 After cooked and slightly cooled, shred cauliflower with a cheese grater, (or grater blade on food processor) and then measure for the recipe.
 (An "unpacked/loose" cup.)
 Be sure to drain WELL.

-For lower calories substitute two egg whites for whole egg and low or no fat mozzarella cheese.
+For lower calories, substitute two egg whites for whole egg and low or no fat mozzarella cheese.

-addendum-please share your personal experience.
+Please share your personal experience.
 (1.Did you use fresh or frozen califlower?
 2. Or try both?
 3. What size did you make the pizza?
 4.How long did you cook?
 5. How thick did you make the "dough"?
 6. Was the texture smooth or lumpy?
 7. Did you add extra egg or find you didn't need to?
 8. Were you able to hold in your hand or too soft to do so?)
 Any one of the aforementioned, by number or just anything "helpful" to others.

 Best results are found using fresh cauliflower and not baking first.
 Experiment and post your results.
 (Was this true for you?)